UCF-SeniorDesign-Mercury/Mercury-backend/README.md

 # Mercury Backend

-This backend is created using flask and is still in development and for local testing.
+This backend is created using Flask and is still in development and for local testing.

 ## Setup
 **Installing virtual environment**